-Waste after transportation should go to waste processing and disposal sites which should be developed at appropriate acceptable locations based on environmental clearances as required.
+Waste after transportation should reach the waste processing and disposal sites which should be developed at appropriate acceptable locations based on environmental clearances as required.

 The Waste processing and disposal services can be operated with private sector participation for which proper model agreement can be entered.
-In this endeavor, state Govt. should facilitate local bodies.
+In this endeavor, State Govt. should facilitate local bodies.

-The best suited option is to set up Regional / cluster based common waste processing and disposal facilities.
+The best suited option is to set up Regional / cluster based common waste processing and disposal facilities under the guidance of State UDD.